david-joy/bmi203-final/README.md

 2. What was your stop criterion for convergence in your learned parameters?
 How did you decide this?

 The stop criterion was chosen as the minimal error on the test set.
-Since training the network for too long caused the error to diverge, this limited the number of epochs for training to the values given above.
+Since training the network for too long caused the test error to diverge in many cases, this limited the number of epochs for training to the values given above.

 3. What set of learning parameters works the best?
 Please provide sample output from your system.

 Altering the learning rate had drastic negative effects on training the system.
 With learning rates of 0.1 or 0.01, the system oscillated wildly around 50% error.
-A smaller learning rate was able to learn the task, but only achieved 3% test error after 10000 iterations.
+A smaller learning rate was able to learn the task, but only achieved 3% test error after 10000 iterations with the described architecture.

 Beta1 was less sensitive, and the optimizer converged to the same ~0.1% error for values of 0.7, 0.8, 0.9 over the same 10000 iterations (although values >0.9 had detrimental oscillatory effects).